 - Considering presentation requirements in the context of intended audience.

 - Writing an exegesis inclusive of theoretical, technical and aesthetic aspects of the project.

 Students must have successfully completed at least 140 units to enrol in this course and must be active in one of:

 or Bachelor of Communication / Bachelor of Laws ,

 Demonstrable production skills and techniques in any of the following areas: video, sound, radio, web-based, online or multimedia production gained from courses within the Media Production Major in Bachelor of Communication.

 Successful completion of 50 units of courses at the 2000 level or above, and 20 units at 3000 level from the majors in the B Communication or associated combined degrees.

 Face to Face On Campus 2 hour(s) per Week for Full Term

-Self Directed Learning: for 3 hour(s) per Week for Full Term
+Self-Directed 3 hour(s) per Week for Full Term

-Face to Face On Campus 1 hour(s) per Week for 1 weeks
+Face to Face On Campus 1 hour(s) per Week for 1 Weeks